Nathaniel Code: Incarceration

-The following year in July 1991, Code filed an appeal, in which he alleged that he had been overwhelmed during the trial, causing him to make bad legal decisions.
+In July 1991 Code filed an appeal, in which he alleged that he had been overwhelmed during the trial which caused him to make bad legal decisions.
 He also continually denied committing the murders, contesting that he could not have murdered four people at the same time.
 His death sentence was upheld by the Louisiana Supreme Court.
 In August 1994, a Shreveport judge scheduled Code to be executed by lethal injection on September 29 that year.
 However, due to Code planning to appeal to a federal court, the execution had to be postponed.
 A new execution date was set for May 15, 1995, but it was delayed once again by a District Judge, who agreed to review documents in the case.

 In 2013, Code was one of three inmates at Louisiana State Penitentiary to file lawsuits against the extremely hot temperatures in prison.
 According to them, they would suffer extreme heat, as high as 195-degree with the heat index in the summer, and said it was a risk of serious harm or death.
 Family members of Code's victims expressed their extreme rejections toward the request, mentioning what he did to put himself on death row.
 According to Albert Culbert Jr., the brother of Carlitha Culbert, "He lost all those privileges that you and I have.
 He lost that air conditioning privilege.
 He lost that.
 The Culberts, we didn't put him on death row.
 He did that when he decided to take my sister's life and my brother, my niece, Billy Joe Harris, Deborah Ford, Mr. William, and the other two little boys.
 He did that.
 And now he's got nerve enough…"